-The germ theory of disease states that many diseases are caused by microorganisms such as bacteria, virus, protozoa, or fungi.
-The diseases are caused by the growth and replication of microorganisms.
+The germ theory of disease states that many diseases are caused by microorganisms such as bacteria, viruses, protozoa, or fungi.
+These diseases are caused by the growth and replication of microorganisms.

 The germ theory of disease was devised by Louis Pasteur.
 He also performed various experiments to demonstrate the relationship between microorganisms and diseases.